Vizuri/openshift-cicd-pipeline/exercises/Exercise-7/index.md

 # Exercise 7 - Scan Container Image
 In the next step, we will scan the newly created image for issues and known vulnerabilities.
 We will be using the Jenkins Anchore Image Scanner for this task.

-* Add the following to the Jenkinsfile for the *customer-service* project by replacing the *Exercise 7 placeholder*  with the code below:
+* Add the following to the end of the Jenkinsfile for the *customer-service* project by replacing the *Exercise 7 placeholder*  with the code below:

 ```